niftylettuce/node-sincerely/Readme.md

   , Landscape6x4 = path.join(__dirname, 'Landscape6x4.jpg')
   , Portrait4x6  = path.join(__dirname, 'Portrait4x6.jpg');

+// you could use the `async` module here to parallel
+//  load a `frontPhotoId` and a `profilePhotoId`

 // read the file as a base64 string fs.readFile(Landscape6x4, function(err, data) {